Why Do Men Sleep Better Than Women?

 Testosterone is a Serotonin Agonist

 It is also known that testosterone acts as a serotonin agonist, meaning that more testosterone is equivalent to more serotonin function.
 As discussed earlier, serotonin has activity in modulating mood and sleep patterns.
-However, research found that increased levels of testosterone, induced by testosterone administration, are associated with reduced sleep times, increased number of awakenings, and more occurrences of insomnia.
+However, research found that increased levels of testosterone, induced by testosterone administration, are associated with reduced sleep times, increased number of awakenings, and more occurrences of sleep issues.
 Thus, it can be concluded that an appropriate balance of testosterone is crucial for optimal circadian pattern.

 Potential Treatment for Sleep Issues via Hormone Replacement Therapy